-- If you are buying a vacuum oil extractor, look for one that allows you to easily discharge the old oil.
+- If you are buying a vacuum oil extractor, look for one that allows you to discharge the old oil easily.

-Two of the most used oil extractor are the vacuum type and electric oil extractors.
-Both these methods are great for alternatives if you are looking to use them for DIY oil changes.
+The vacuum type and electric oil extractors are two of the most used oil extractors.
+Both these methods are great for alternatives if you want to use them for DIY oil changes.

 - Mityvac Fluid Evacuator

 - Briggs & Stratton Oil Extractor Pump